xjunko/home/src/magi/templates/pages/index.md

 ## contact me

-i go by the name, <a id="discord-name" class="blink-smooth">xjunko</a>, on discord, feel free to message me, also, i've been trying to get off the internet recently, so response time may be late. sorry ;-;
+i go by the name, <a id="discord-name" class="blink-smooth">rmhakurei</a>, on discord, feel free to message me.
 <br />
 Currently <a id='discord-status-about' class="blink-smooth">offline</a>.
 <br /><br />